Posted on July 19, 2023 | Updated on June 18, 2025

 In order to resolve the HTTP error, it is important to tackle the root causes.
 For instance, you have the option to decrease the size of the image file or change it to a format that is compatible, such as JPEG.
 Additionally, it is important to make sure that the file permissions are properly configured for the uploaded images.

+Now it’s time to solve all these issues slowly to make your image visible without any glitch of the HTTP error.
 The following are a few troubleshooting methods you can use to eliminate this error.

 1.1.
 WordPress Plugins